prabhatm39/GetHarvest-Clone/README.md

 Challenges and hardships we faced:
 During the project, we divided our work among ourselves and we played our part very well.

-# Keep your books up to date
-Automatically copy your Harvest invoices and payments to QuickBooks Online or Xero for simplified accounting.

 Tech & Tools Used :
 These are the technologies used in this project which are available below: